This is what God asks of you

 To walk humbly with your God

 To do “only this” is quite an expectation!
 It throws aside all the rituals and rules we think are making us “please” God and strips us down to the bare realities.
-To be in relationship with God we are to imitate God’s love and justice and realize where we have not “walked humbly.”
-Religious posturing is unacceptably transparent.
-We are expected to work to end the abuse endured by God’s people.
-We cannot ignore all those abused by unjust economic systems, the children without proper nutrition or education, the strangling debt caused by international financial institutions, those who work for less than a living ways while a few live in total luxury, women denied basic rights and a planet stressed to its limits by our selfish practices.
+To be in relationship with God we are to imitate God’s love and justice and realize where we have not “walked humbly”.
+Religious posturing will fool nobody.
+We are expected to work to end the injustice endured by all people and other living beings.
+We cannot ignore all those suffering from unjust social systems, children without proper nutrition or education, those who work for less than a living wage, women denied basic rights, and a planet stressed to its limits by our selfish practices.
+This is what God asks of us, only this.
 It challenges us to our core.
-This is what God asks of us.
 The rest is unimportant.

 God of love and justice enable us to be committed to the common good.

 What situations in your immediate experience call you to act justly and love tenderly?
 What can you do as a member of your church or as a citizen to help move the larger society toward these goals?
-What are your obligations as a citizen of this nation?
+What are your obligations as a follower of Jesus Christ and a citizen of this nation?